evil-mad/robopaint/MODES.README.md

 **The mode object is also where event callback functions should be defined, full supported list here:**
+As always, look to the base modes for precise implementation examples and common use cases.
  * `mode.translateComplete()`: Called whenever translate is done.
 Happens on init, and after every language change.
  * `mode.onPenUpdate(actualPen)`: Called when the bot actually moves, the